gnodet/mvx/README.md

 ## 📄 License

-Licensed under the Apache License, Version 2.0.
+Licensed under the Eclipse Public License, Version 2.0.
 See [LICENSE](LICENSE) for details.

 ---